-Rodgers took a bit of a punt when he decided to spent £8.5m on Inter outcast Coutinho.
+Rodgers took a bit of a punt when he decided to spend £8.5m on Inter outcast Coutinho.

-The Brazilian was viewed as the next big thing when he moved to Inter, only for the move to fail to work out.
+The Brazilian was viewed as the next big thing when he moved to San Siro, only for the move to fail to work out.

-What he needed was a coach to believe in him and utilise him correct.
+What he needed was a coach to believe in him and utilise him correctly.

 Rodgers did that, and he was a key member of the squad until Barcelona came calling in 2018, when he left for more than £100m than he arrived for.